Treppe/clarity-journal/Main journal.md

 - The heroes like Cariel, Kurtus, Azshara, Ragnaros has a progression of ability mechanic.
 But it's not clear from ability descriptions of these heroes how exactly ability progresses.

 ## Motivation
+### Care
 - **What made me care?**
 	- *Story-wise*
 		- Confrontation
 	- *Mechanic-wise*
 		- Inventiveness

+### Reward VS Experience
 - **Reward focused design**
 	- Ladder ranking
 - **Experience focused design**
 	- A feeling of power and dominance provided by heavy hits with strong creatures

+### Chris VS Ralph
+- **Patient collectors reward for the risk**
+	- Faster tavern upgrades may give you early access to powerful and limited high tier creatures
+- **How do games make it more difficult for reckless rushers?**
+	- You want a variety of creatures in your warband and synergies, and you also want to collect triples.
+And the board space is limited.

+### Awareness and Relevancy
+- Add a line for Bob, which communicates to a player, that a player with bigger warband goes first

 # The Banner Saga
 ![](screenshots/saga.jpg)